-In August 1990, authorities in New Hampshire met with still-grieving widow Pamela Smart to deliver some good news and bad.
+Nearly 30 years ago, on August 1, 1990, authorities in New Hampshire met with still-grieving widow Pamela Smart to deliver some good news and bad.

 “The good news is we’ve solved the murder of your husband.
 The bad news is, you’re under arrest.”

-Police determined that Greg had been killed by a single gunshot wound to the head.
+Police determined that Gregg had been killed by a single gunshot wound to the head.
 Further analysis revealed the bullet was from a .38 caliber gun.
+But the ransacked state of the Smart home soon revealed itself to be a ruse.
+Pamela Smart was suspected of seducing one of her students and then convincing the student to murder her husband.

 Cecelia first met Pamela when she was assigned to work at the school’s media center.
 The two developed a close friendship, and Cecelia began to spend the night at the Smart home.
 There, she discovered her outgoing teacher possessed a very dark secret.